Ocelot-Social-Community/Ocelot-Social/webapp/testing.md

 We write unit tests with the help of [Jest](https://jestjs.io/) and [Vue Test Utils](https://vue-test-utils.vuejs.org/) to make sure our components work in the way they should.
 In these tests we usually check that a certain input leads to the expected output.
 They are used to test _functionality_.

+Test files are named `<subject>.spec.<ext>` and live next to their subject — repo-wide, in every package. `*.test.*` is rejected by ESLint: Jest still *runs* both suffixes (so a mis-named file fails loudly at lint time rather than being silently skipped), and letting both live was how one module ended up with two half-overlapping suites.

 To run all tests use the command `yarn test` in the `/webapp` directory.
 Other useful commands are:
 - `yarn test -t test-name` to run tests including `test-name` in their file or test names
 - `yarn test -o` to run tests related to files that have been changed since the latest commit